GA-BEWD-2014/BEWD-2014/01_Setup/slides/slides_01.md

 ###Join The Developer Club

 *	You are now one of the cool kids.
-	*	Keep practicing and see the GA cheat sheet for now you should know
+	*	Keep practicing and see the cheat sheet in the handout for a list of common commands.
-		*	cd, ls, rm, mkdir

 ---

-##GIT
+##Git
 ![Using Git](../../assets/GitHub/using_gitHub.png)

 ---

-##GIT
+##Git
 ###What Is GIT?

 ![Using Git](../../assets/GitHub/git_general_diagram.png)